freakybling/mood-tracker/README.md

 # mood-tracker
-A simple mood tracker app that can update, view, delete notes, and its made with python internal library "sqlite3".
+A simple Flask-based API to create, read, update, search, and delete notes with mood tracking.
+Notes are stored in an SQLite database.

-# 📝 MoodTracker CLI Notes App
+# 📝 MoodTracker CLI Notes App (exe)

 This is a simple **command-line notes application** written in Python using `sqlite3`.
 It allows users to: